You’ve built a well-stocked prepper pantry.

 - Install door jammers.
 Door jammers will buy you some precious time in case of an attempted intrusion.

-- When the world as we know it ends and lawlessness ensues, your good ‘ol deadbolts won’t stop any intruder from prying your doors open.
-Thus, you’ll want to add extra reinforcements to fortify your home — like barricades, door stops, and flip locks.
+When the world as we know it ends and lawlessness ensues, no deadbolt will get in the way of an intruder hell-bent on prying your doors open.
+You’ll want to add extra reinforcements to fortify your home — like barricades, door stops, and flip locks.

 Large windows are perfect for letting natural light into a room.
-Unfortunately, light won’t be the only thing coming inside your home if you don’t secure your windows enough!
+Unfortunately, light won’t be the only thing entering your home if you don’t secure your windows enough.

-- Fortify windows with security film.
-It keeps glass from shattering completely, and would require the intruder to break the entire window completely to enter.
+- Strengthen windows with security film.
+It keeps glass from shattering completely and will require the intruder to break the entire window completely to enter.

 - Plant cacti or thorny bushes beneath first-floor windows to make it tougher for home invaders to get through.

-- Put up burglar bars on the inside.
-Burglar bars are steel bars installed over windows to prevent unwanted entry even if someone already breaks the window.
-The bars you install need to have a quick-release mechanism that will allow you to easily escape in worst case scenarios.
-But it should also be far enough away from the window so an intruder can’t easily reach in to activate the release and gain entry.
+- Install burglar bars over windows to prevent unwanted entry even when the glass has been shattered.
+They need to have a quick-release mechanism that will allow you to escape in scenarios like earthquakes or fires.
+This should be far enough from the window so an intruder can’t reach in to activate the release and gain entry.

-- Be prepared to set up sandbags behind windows in case more prepared intruders with ammo try to take over your home.
+- Be ready to set up sandbags behind windows in case intruders with ammo try to take over your home.

 Be Ready to Take Up Arms

-Now you don’t need to be armed to the teeth to be able to defend your home.
-What you do need, though, is a selection of trusty self-defense weapons that you and your family know how to use in any situation.
+What you do need is a selection of trusty, NON-LETHAL self-defense weapons that you and your family know how to use in any situation.

-Keeping a small cache of weapons in each main room of your fortified home is also a must.
-This may be difficult if you have curious kids at home, but there are endless places to stash your defensive tools.
-Wall art, fake electrical outlets, and kitchen furniture, for instance, make great hiding places for your weapons.
+This may be difficult if you have curious kids at home, but there are endless places to stash your weapons.
+Wall art, fake electrical outlets, and kitchen furniture, for instance, make great hiding places.

 Designate a Safe Room

-Even with the best security and home fortification plan in place, there’s still a chance that zombies will gain entry into your home.
-So it’s essential that you have rooms where you can retreat to when your home defense fails.
+Even with a solid plan to fortify your home in place, there’s still a chance that zombies will gain entry into your home.
+So it’s essential that you have a place you can retreat to when your home defense fails.

-- Your safe room must not be a place where you wait for death.
-It should have stockpiles for extended stays and must also offer the same level of security as your exterior doors.
+- Your safe room isn’t a place where you wait for death.
+It should have a stockpile of survival supplies and must also offer the same level of security as your exterior doors.

-- Your safe room must blend in and not be painfully obvious.
+- It should blend in and not be painfully obvious.
 A modified closet or walk-in space will work just fine.

-- Your safe room must have enough sleeping space for all of your family members.
+- It must have enough sleeping space for all of your family members.

-When SHTF, the unprepared will come looking for food, water, and shelter.
+When SHTF, the unprepared will be on the hunt for food, water, and shelter.
 As a prepper, you need to be able to defend what’s yours to ensure your and your family’s survival.
 And one of the best ways to do that is to fortify your home!

-Get ready for the worst while you still can — keep your prepping private, secure your perimeter, reinforce your entry points, train for self-defense, and have a safe room if things go south!
+Boost your home defense while you still can — keep your prepping private, secure your perimeter, reinforce your entry points, train for self-defense, and have a safe room if things go south!